 Numeracy is understanding how maths is used in the real world and being able to apply it to make the best possible decisions.

-To ensure that teachers can competently deliver lessons using range of strategies to support students in learning of maths.
+- To ensure that teachers can effectively deliver lessons using a range of strategies to support students in learning Mathematics.

 We make sure that our students understand and appreciate the importance of numeracy in our daily lives and provide the opportunity for them to:

 · Interpret data, charts and diagrams